savonet/liquidsoap/doc/content/json.md

 # f : ('a) -> unit = <fun>
 ```

-This function can take any variable `data`, hence the type `'a` for its argument.
+This function can take any variable, hence the type `'a` for its argument.
 This means that we _do not know_ in advance the
 type for its variable.
 In this case, we assume it can be anything and, in particular, it can be a  _nullable_ type so, returning `"null"`
 is acceptable.
-Therefore, if we pass an `infinity` float number, it will return `"null"`:
+Therefore, if we pass an `infinity` float number, it prints `null`:

 ```liquidsoap
 f(infinity);;
 # null
 ```

-In cases like this, we recommend adding some type annotations to make sure that the function knows what kind of
+In cases like this, we recommend using type annotations to make sure that the function knows what kind of
 variable it should expect, for instance here:

 ```liquidsoap